-With spring well on the way, it can be helpful to consider how to make the most of the new season.
-After a harsh winter, many of us will be feeling more appreciative of the spring flowers, warmer days, and lighter evenings than ever before.
+Now that we’re in the midst of spring, you might be thinking of ways to make the most of the nicer weather.
+After a harsh winter and a difficult year, many of us will be feeling more appreciative of the spring flowers, warmer days, and lighter evenings than ever before.
 Not only do these things help to boost our mood in the here and now; but they also help us to feel more positive about the future.

-Although there are still limits on what we can do under government guidelines – there are still plenty of ways that we can welcome the arrival of spring.
+Although there are still certain limits on what we can do under government guidelines – there are still plenty of ways that we can celebrate the brighter season.
 From having a spring clean, through to planning a road trip for later in the year, here are 22 fun things to do this season…

 22 fun ideas to help you make the most of spring